 - Share points of view from the main character

 However, not all stories need a prologue.
 Certain stories are simple enough and do not need any additional information before the very beginning of the main story.
+Just use a strong sentence starter and get to writing.
 It is up to the author to decide whether or not a prologue is actually needed for their story.

 Takeaway: A prologue comes before the main story & introduces characters and background details to draw readers in.